RU-CS416-SPRING2017/Asst2/README.md

 ### `mydeallocate`

 When called, `mydeallocate` first checks if `ptr` is in the requested "parition".
-If it is, `mydeallocate` sets the "block" to free and coalesces with imediate neighboring "blocks" if they are free.
+If it is, `mydeallocate` sets the corresponding "block" to free and coalesces with imediate neighboring "blocks" if they are free.